Theme & Learning Community Housing

 Cypress

-This residence option is for freshmen Liberal Studies Elementary Education (LSEE) and Child Development majors in the Educators for Social Justice program.
+This residence option is for Liberal Studies Elementary Education (LSEE) and Child Development majors in the Educators for Social Justice program.
 Residents will share living spaces and experience special programmatic activities focused around their majors that support the courses they are enrolled in.

 For more information visit t4sj.humboldt.edu